 Fernando Cagua

-Natural ecosystems provide important services---like food and water---we depend on to a large extent.
+Natural ecosystems provide important services---like food and water--- that we depend on to a large extent.
 The functioning of the ecosystems that produce these services is determined by the network of interactions between the species that inhabit them.
-Much like the failure of a single key financial institution can trigger unexpected crashes on the stock market, human pressures---like biological invasions---can cause sudden collapses that severely undermine the provisioning of ecosystem services.
+Much like the failure of a single key financial institution can trigger unexpected crashes on the stock market, human pressures---such as biological invasions---can cause sudden collapses that severely undermine the provisioning of ecosystem services.
 Despite its importance, we do not completely understand the dynamics that make ecosystems resilient to collapses.
 To answer this question I will focus on mutually beneficial interactions, like those between plants and their pollinators, and a combination of empirical data, computer simulations and ecological theory.
 My proposed research aims to quantify the role played by species interactions on determining the resilience of ecosystems, and consequently why, when and how collapses occur.

 Research Proposal